-Particularly challenging problems are long total urethral obliterations.
-When there is a total obliteration of the penile urethra, and penile skin is available, we prefer to use a combination of penile skin (flap) and buccal mucosa graft to reconstruct the urethra.
-As shown, the penile skin is “de-gloved”, exposing the obliterated urethra.
-We then open the normal urethra at the base of the penis.
+When there is a total obliteration of the penile urethra and there is excess penile skin available, we prefer to use a combination of penile skin (flap) and buccal mucosa graft to reconstruct the urethra.
+As shown in the graphic below, the penile skin is “de-gloved”, exposing the obliterated urethra.
+This allows us to then open the normal urethra at the base of the penis.

-Buccal mucosa is then added along the undersurface of the penis to create a strip of new urethra, and the penile skin is then used as an onlay to complete the repair as the new urethra is tubularlized.
-Our experience with this technique was recently accepted for publication in the Journal of Urology (September, 2011)
+The buccal mucosa is then added along the undersurface of the penis to create a new strip of the urethra.
+The penile skin is then used to help complete the repair as the new urethra is tubularized.
+Our experience and success with this technique published in the Journal of Urology.

-In 1999, a patient presented to our institution after urethral stent placement and subsequent removal complicated by a 5 cm total obliteration of the bulbar urethra.
+In 1999, a patient was referred to our institution after urethral stent placement and the subsequent removal of the stent led to complications that resulted in a 5 cm total obliteration of the bulbar urethra.

 RUG of 5 cm Obliteration

-An incision was made under the scrotum (perineal incision), esposing the obliterated urethra.
-We then rotated and incised the structure that surrounds the urethra (corpus spongiosum) and extended the incision into the healthy normal urethra at both ends of the obliterative stricture as shown.
+The first step was to make an incision under the scrotum.
+This incision, called a perineal incision, exposed the obliterated urethra.
+The next step was to rotate and cut open the structure that surrounds the urethra, called the corpus spongiosum.
+Then, we extended the incision all the way into the healthy normal urethra at both ends of the obliterative stricture, as shown below.

-Buccal mucosa was quilted to to the corpus spongiosum to reconstruct a portion of the urethra (ventral portion) as shown below.
-Then, a second graft was quilted to the undersurface of the penis as previously described by Barbagli as this technique is successful when used to patch and enlarge a narrow urethra.
-These two grafts were then connected to form a tube.
+Buccal mucosa was then quilted to the corpus spongiosum to reconstruct a portion of the urethra (ventral portion), as shown below.
+Then a second graft was quilted to the undersurface of the penis, as previously described by Barbagli, to successfully patch and enlarge a narrow urethra.
+These two seperate grafts were then connected to form a tube.

-A retrograde urethrogram performed three years after surgery revealed no deterioration and a widely patent urethra.
-With 11-year follow-up, this patient has not had a recurrent stricture and remains asymptomatic.
+A retrograde urethrogram taken three years following the successful surgery revealed no deterioration and a urethra with no signs of narrowing or closing.
+An 18-year follow-up evaluation revealed that this patient has not had a recurrent stricture and remains asymptomatic.